-The MAX17491 enters into low-power pulse-skipping mode when SKIP is pulled low.
+The MAX8791/MAX8791B enter into low-power pulseskipping mode when SKIP is pulled low.
 In skip mode, an inherent automatic switchover to pulse-frequency modulation (PFM) takes place at light loads.
-A zero-crossing comparator truncates the low-side switch on-time at the $inductor \, current \'s \, zero \, crossing. \, The \, comparator \, senses \, the \,$ voltage across LX and GND.
+A zero-crossing comparator truncates the low-side switch on-time at the inductor current's zero crossing.
+The comparator senses the voltage across LX and GND.
 Once VLX - VGND drops below the zero-crossing comparator threshold (see the Electrical Characteristics), the comparator forces DL low.
-This mechanism causes the threshold between pulse-skipping PFM and nonskipping PWM operation to coincide with the boundary between continuous and discontinuous inductor-current operation.
+This mechanism causes the threshold between pulse-skipping PFM and non-skipping PWM operation to coincide with the boundary between continuous and discontinuous inductor-current operation.
 The PFM/PWM crossover occurs when the load current of each phase is equal to 1/2 the peak-to-peak ripple current, which is a function of the inductor value.
 For a battery input range of 7V to 20V, this threshold is relatively constant, with only a minor dependence on the input voltage due to the typically low duty cycles.
-The switching waveforms can appear noisy and asynchronous when light loading activates the pulse-skipping operation, but this is a normal operating condition that results in high light-load efficiency.
+The switching waveforms may appear noisy and asynchronous when light loading activates the pulse-skipping operation, but this is a normal operating condition that results in high light-load efficiency.